CamLoPA/DiffLoc/README.md

 1. **camsacn.py**:
  - Detect hidde WiFi camera and send Mac address and channel to locationfu.py for localization.
+ - Due to the difference in the RSSI values returned by the Raspberry Pi’s network card compared to standard methods, this code includes APs with readings of -39dBm or higher (as reported by the built-in Raspberry Pi network card) in the scanning range.

 2. **locationfu.py**:
  - Applies a stepper motor to rotate the metal plate, recording the corresponding path loss variations.